 Despite going to great lengths to get their children to brush their teeth, parents report that only half are brushing twice a day, according to our latest research.

-With Easter and the school holidays just around the corner, we conducted a national survey of Australian parents, in partnership with Philips Sonicare, revealing an overwhelming 71% of parents struggle to get their children to brush their teeth.
+We surveyed Australian parents, in partnership with Philips Sonicare, revealing an overwhelming 71% of parents struggle to get their children to brush their teeth.
 The task becomes even more difficult during school holiday periods, with 62% of parents agreeing it’s harder to maintain healthy brushing habits during this time as kids fall out of their usual routine.

 Two in three parents (66%) admit their children are getting creative as they try to avoid brushing their teeth, using tricks such as running their toothbrush under water (34%), eating toothpaste (29%) and turning the tap on in the bathroom (29%) in an attempt to deceive mum and dad.